-Bishop Pat has meant a lot to a lot of people in our faith and the faith of others. - Margaret Priest, Malua Bay.
+Bishop Pat has meant a lot to a lot of people in our faith and the faith of others. - Margaret Priest, Malua Bay, a centenary of canberra's catholics

 One of my most treasured memories of Bishop Pat is when he blessed me and my soon-to-be-born son, Ross, in 1977. - Christina Rowe.